MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_ramped_volume_assign_level.md

 ## -description

-EVT_ACX_RAMPED_VOLUME_ASSIGN_LEVEL is implemented by the driver and is called when the volume level of a channel is set for a volume node.
+The **EVT_ACX_RAMPED_VOLUME_ASSIGN_LEVEL** callback is implemented by the driver and is called when the volume level of a channel is set for a volume node.

 ## -parameters